camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

 ---
 id: configure-flow-control
-title: "Configure Flow Control"
+title: "Configure flow control"
-sidebar_label: "Configure Flow Control"
+sidebar_label: "Configure flow control"
-description: "Learn how to configure Flow Control"
+description: "Learn how to configure flow control"
 ---

-# Configuring Flow Control

-When a broker receives a client request, it is written to the **_event stream_** first (see section [internal processing](/components/zeebe/technical-concepts/internal-processing.md) for details), and processed later by the stream processor.
+When a broker receives a client request, it is first written to the **event stream** (see [internal processing](/components/zeebe/technical-concepts/internal-processing.md) for details), and later processed by the stream processor.

 If processing is slow or if there are many client requests in the stream, it can lead to an increased processing latency.
-On the other hand, if the processing speed largely outpaces the exporting speed, it will lead to an increase in the backlog of exported records.
+If the processing speed largely outpaces the exporting speed, it will lead to an increase in the backlog of exported records.

-For this reason, Zeebe 8.6 introduces a new unified flow control mechanism that is able to limit user commands (by default it tries to achieve 200ms response times) and rate limit writes of new records in general.
+For this reason, Zeebe 8.6 introduces a new unified flow control mechanism that limits user commands (by default, it tries to achieve 200ms response times) and rate limit writes of new records.

 Limiting the write rate is a new feature that can be used to prevent building up an excessive exporting backlog.
-There are two ways to limit the write rate, either by setting a static limit or by enabling throttling that dynamically adjust the write rate based on the exporting backlog and rate.
+There are two ways to limit the write rate, either by setting a static limit or by enabling throttling that dynamically adjusts the write rate based on the exporting backlog and rate.

 The write rate consists of all new records from processing results, user commands, inter-partition messages, and scheduled tasks.

-This feature allows to safeguard that if exporting slows down, writing of new records becomes slower too.
-For user commands this will show up as increased backpressure, and observed increase latency and throughput.
+This feature allows a safeguard if exporting slows down, and writing new records becomes slower too.
+For user commands, this will show up as increased backpressure and observed increase latency and throughput.
 Internal processing will slow down because the stream processor needs to wait longer for writing of processing results to complete.

 :::note
-The limit and inflight count are calculated per partition.
+The limit and in-flight count are calculated per partition.
 :::

 ```yaml